Electric-Coin-Company/zashi/wallet_threat_model.md

 - can't cause a transaction the user is receiving to fail on the Zcash network.
 - can't make the user send the wrong amount of funds.
 - can't make the user send a transaction with a memo field they did not intend.
-- can't make it look like a payment the user received came from someone who it actually did not.
+- can't make it look like a payment the user received came from a transaction other than the one it actually came from.
 - can't make it look (to someone else) like the user is sending funds to somewhere they are not.
 - can't make it look (to someone else) like the user is receiving money from